44ft. FLYING THIRTY BERMUDIAN CRUISER/RACER – HUFF OF ARKLOW

-HUFF of ARKLOW, built in 1951 still looks remarkable nearly seventy years after she was first designed by Uffa Fox for his friend and keen racer Douglas Heard.
+HUFF of ARKLOW, built in 1951 still looks remarkable over seventy years after she was first designed by Uffa Fox for his friend and keen racer Douglas Heard.
 Douglas was a retired RAF pilot and the stepped sheer is believed to have been incorporated into the design to assist getting aboard when alongside.

-HUFF of ARKLOW was extensively raced in the 1950s to Bermuda, Iceland, Faroes and Azores from her home port of Killarney.
+HUFF of ARKLOW was extensively raced in the 1950s to Bermuda, Iceland, Faroes and Azores from her homeport of Killarney.
 In early 1960, Douglas sold HUFF to J A Mackeown of Dun Laoghaire.
 She won the Faulkner Cup in 1962 and again in 1964.

 She was sold in the early 1970s to H W Brittain of Whitstable and J H Sharples of Macclesfield.
 In the late 1970s, HUFF was subject to an arson attack and was written-off.
 Chris Allen bought the wreck for a nominal sum and had her restored in Southampton for charter and sail training for young people.

 In 1999 HUFF was bought by the EISCA (Eyemouth International Sailing Craft Association) an association dedicated to preserving and maintaining traditional boats that have shaped the evolution of yachting.
 Restoration of HUFF began in Cornwall at Mashfords Boatyard in 2009 led by Dominic Bridgman.
 With Heritage Lottery funding and specified funding from the National Historic Ships UK, work was completed in 2015.
+Purchased by the current owner in 2019 and fully refurbished in Bristol over the following 6 months.
+Change of plan now dictates a sale of the remarkable and totally unique vessel.

 Double skin mahogany hull with outer skin laid fore and aft, all re-copper fastened to steam bent oak timbers and re-splined with cedar and double stringers making an extremely strong hull.
 Teak laid decks.
 Mahogany brightwork and cockpit joinery.
 New floors.
 Three-ton ballast keel.